AlexChesser/remote-work-distributed-teams/asynchronous-work.md

 - businesses can save a siginifcant expense on office space
 - ultimately, the reduction in the duration and number of meetings

-Consider that a 1 hour meeting with 9 atendees is a 9 hour meeting fromt he perspective of the business.
+Consider that **a 1 hour meeting with 9 atendees is a 9 hour meeting** from the perspective of the business.
 It is incumbent on our teams to optimize the value of time spent in meetings to ensure that all meeting attendees' time is respected and used productively.

 While the initial talked was boldly framed around the elimination of meetings.
 At its core, it is ultimately about communication.
 Witht he understanding that: